garzj/docs-diary/docs/os/linux/arch/xps-15-installing-manjaro.md

 dynamic_power_management=fine
 ```

-Now, after runnning `systemctl restart gdm optimus-manager`, the desktop will begin to use `gdm-prime` and start optimus-manager using hybrid graphics right away.
+Now, after runnning `systemctl start optimus-manager && systemctl restart gdm`, the desktop will begin to use `gdm-prime` and start optimus-manager using hybrid graphics right away.

 ### Pretty GDM and plymouth